nuanom/nuanom-docs/src/content/docs/guides/merchant/departments-categories.md

 ![Departments and categories](../../../../assets/departments-categories.jpeg)

 Nuanom provides a great way to organize your products in a nested hierarchy by Department > Category > Subcategory.
-Your online shop's homepage shows a preview of each category's products.
-Keep that in mind when creating your departments and categories.

 On the products tab there is a dropdown filter at the top left.
-The last option in the dropdown will take you to the department manager.
+The last option in the dropdown will take you to the departments manager.

 Tap 'Add Department' button to add a department.
 Once you add a department you will notice an 'Add Category' button show up underneath.
 Add a category and you will notice an 'Add Subcategory' button show up underneath the category.
 You can nest many categories under a department and many subcategories under a category.